seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ### Size / Spacing

-Sizing and spacing is also aided by C2DS `sizeVars` and `spaceVars`.
+Sizing and spacing is also aided by the design system `sizeVars` and `spaceVars`.
 Check out [ `src/styles/theme.css.ts`](https://github.com/gohypergiant/standard-toolkit/blob/main/packages/design-system/src/styles/theme.css.ts) for more specific information on `sizeVars` and
 `spaceVars` and see how space vars are applied globally in [`src/styles/space.css.ts`](https://github.com/gohypergiant/standard-toolkit/blob/main/packages/design-system/src/styles/space.css.ts).

 ### Icons

-C2DS does not provide any icons and is explicitly icon library agnostic, meaning you can use whichever icon library your application requires.
-The C2DS
+The design system does not provide any icons and is explicitly icon library agnostic, meaning you can use whichever icon library your application requires.
+The design system
 `<Icon/>` component wraps an
 `SVG` in an easy to size, themed wrapper that makes it easy to compose into other patterns as needed.